-The narrative includes how Taylor began exploring for tall trees, measuring them, and later networking with Pacific coast forest researchers.
+The narrative includes how Taylor began exploring for tall trees, measuring them and later networking with Pacific coast forest researchers.
 Taylor's background and explorations account for much of the book's success.

 Taylor attended Humboldt State University from 1984-87 studying forestry, attended San Diego State University in 1988.
 He returned to Humboldt State University 1992-94, completing a bachelor of science in environmental engineering.

 His discoveries are too numerous to list here.
 Preston wrote quite a few things about Michael, his background and family in that book.
 Check my book review at that previous link and maybe order a copy to learn more about redwoods and Michael's adventures.